apache/druid/docs/content/querying/datasource.md

 ### Regex Data Source

 You can use regex patterns for name of datasource.
-Because translations is done in broker, you cannot use this directly to historical or realtime node directly.
+Cause translations is done in broker, you cannot use this in historical or realtime node directly (will throw exception in some point).

 ```json
 {